Report highlights are categorized into one of the three following groups: Making Progress, Areas of Concern, and Other Trends to Consider.

 Prevention

-• Cigarette smoking prevalence among adults has declined steadily since we began monitoring trends in 1965.
-In 2020, 12.6% of adults aged 18 and older reported current cigarette smoking.
+- Cigarette smoking prevalence among adults has declined since monitoring began in 1965.
+In 2023, 11.0% of adults aged 18 and older reported currently smoking cigarettes.

-• Cigarette smoking prevalence among adolescents has declined since at least 2011, with 3.3% of middle and high school students in 2020 having smoked cigarettes in the past 30 days.
+- Cigarette smoking prevalence among adolescents has declined since 1996/1997.
+In 2023, 1.6% of middle and high school students reported smoking cigarettes in the past 30 days.

-• Indoor tanning has decreased significantly among female high school students since 2013.
-Many states have enacted policies to control the indoor tanning industry, and some are restricting minors’ access to indoor tanning facilities.
+- Indoor tanning has decreased significantly among female high school students since 2013 in the U.S. Many states have enacted policies to control the indoor tanning industry, and some are restricting minors’ access to indoor tanning facilities.
 The most recent estimate (2019) of the percentage of female adolescents in grades 9 through 12 who used an indoor tanning device in the past year is 5.7% (4.5% for both sexes).

-• Recent trends for inorganic arsenic exposure have been decreasing since 2009/2010.
+- Inorganic arsenic exposure overall has been decreasing since 2009/2010, except among individuals who get their drinking water from private wells; their arsenic exposure has remained relatively constant.
 Inorganic arsenic compounds are more toxic than organic arsenic compounds, and inorganic arsenic has been linked to bladder, lung, skin, prostate, liver and intrahepatic bile duct, and some kidney cancers.
 Inorganic arsenic compounds are found in industry, in building products (in some “pressure-treated” woods), and in arsenic-contaminated water and soil.
 We typically take in small amounts of inorganic arsenic in the food we eat (in particular, rice and fish), the water we drink, and the air we breathe.

 Early Detection